pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * `perceive` could return a lower-entropy probability model
   * Perhaps in exchange for a given amount of energy
   * Or ask for a 0-entropy model and be told how expensive that was

+* Game theory axioms (Nash, etc)

+* `axle.game`: `Observable[T]`

+### Hygeine

+* Replace `axle.game.moveFromRandomState.mapToProb`

+* Clean up `axle.game.playWithIntroAndOutcomes`

+* The references to `movesMap` in `MoveFromRandomStateSpec.scala` illustrate a need for a cleaner way to create a hard-coded strategy -- which could just be in the form of a couple utility functions from `movesMap` to the data needed by `evGame.{moves,applyMove}` and `rm` strategy

+* Generalize `ConditionalProbabilityTable.uniform` into typeclass

+* Simplify `GuessRiffleProperties` (especially second property)
+* stateStreamMap only used in GuessRiffleProperties -- stop using chain?
+* stateStrategyMoveStream only used in GuessRiffleProperties

+* `Game.players` should be a part of GameState (or take it as an argument)?
+Will wait for pressing use case.

 ## 0.7.x Factoring and Bayesian Networks